Toward automatic generation of control structures for process flow diagrams with large language models: Background

 The SFILES~2.0 notation is read from left to right with two consecutive unit operations respectively control units in parentheses implying a material flow in between.
 Branching in the process, for example after the stream splitter~(splt), is represented by putting the individual branches in brackets (here prod), but omitting the brackets for the stream noted last at the branching point (here the recycle flow over C/FC).
 Material recycles are included in the SFILES~2.0 notation using a number~\# for the starting point (v) and <\# for the corresponding target (mix).
 The heat exchanger is noted twice in the string with a number in braces, indicating that it is the same heat exchanger but two streams enter and leave the equipment.
 Independent material streams, such as the utility stream flowing through the heat exchanger compartment hex-1/2, are appended to the SFILES~2.0 string stream separated with n|.
 Control units are inserted in the same way as unit operations with subsequent braces indicating the letter code of the instrument.
 Signal connections are implemented similarly to material recycles but include an underscore (\_\#, <\_\#).
+Currently, the SFILES~2.0 notation is capable of representing flowsheet topologies with their corresponding control structures.
+The integration of detailed information on material flows, present components, process dynamics, equipment sizing, special type unit operations, piping information, or operating points is at the moment not available in the SFILES~2.0 notation, but will be subject to further extensions.